 Maybe.
 The fact that the asset is an exempt asset for Medi-Cal eligibility purposes is not sufficient to avoid a penalty.
-In most states, all asset transfers while receiving Medicaid are potentially subject to a penalty.
+In most states, all asset transfers while receiving Medi-Cal are potentially subject to a penalty.
 There are, however, certain transfers that may not incur the penalty.
 Your mother may be able to transfer her house, without incurring a penalty, to the following people:

 - Her spouse